 Q. Which hydraulic dump kit will fit my truck?
 Choosing your dump kit requires that you know information such as the make, model and year of your truck.
-You can read our "Which dump kit will fit my truck" article to determine whether the 2, 5, or 7.5 ton kit is best for you.
+You can read our "Which dump kit will fit my truck" article to determine whether the Stock Bed, Light Duty, or Medium Duty Dump Bed Kit is best for you.

 Q. Will I have to raise my bed?
-With the 2T kit raising your bed is unnecesary.
-With the PIERCE 5 and 7.5T hydraulic dump bed kits you will be using a flat bed or dump bed and this requires raising your bed 2.5 to 3 inches depending on the truck.
+With the Stock Bed Kit raising your bed is unnecesary.
+With the PIERCE Light Duty and Medium Duty hydraulic dump bed kits you will be using a flat bed or dump bed and this requires raising your bed 2.5 to 3 inches depending on the truck.

 Q. How much welding/cutting is involved?
-With the 2T kit, minimal welding is required.
+With the Stock Bed kit, minimal welding is required.
 The hinges are welded and the rest of the installation process is bolt on.
-With the 5 and 7.5T dump hoist kits, 70% of the installation requires welding and the remainder is bolt on.
+With the Light Duty and Medium Duty dump hoist kits, 70% of the installation requires welding and the remainder is bolt on.

 Q. Do you have an install shop in my area?
 Pierce does not currently license installers.
 The dump kit comes with instructions and we provide instructional videos here.
-Please note: the 5 and 7.5T kit will require some welding skills.
+Please note: the Light Duty and Medium Duty kits will require some welding skills.
 We have found some best practices when choosing someone to install the dump kit.
 Click to read "Who can install your dump kit."

 Q. Do I have to have overhang?
 You do not have to have overhang, but mounting the rear hinges is much easier when you have at least 6 inches of overhang.
 Also, REMEMBER less overhang = less capacity.
 The suggested overhangs in the manual are necessary to achieve the specified capacity.
-Visit the 5T and 7.5T overhang table here.
+Visit the Light Duty and Medium Duty overhang table here.

 Q. How much overhang do I need?
 The amount of overhang you choose directly affects your capacity.
 Refer to the chart in the manual for further information.